hajarman/entity-classifier/README.md

 # entity-classifier
-A project for BSLM product entity classification
+A project for BSLM product entity classification for our dear interns

 ## To-Do
 - [ ] Create and add dataset